8 Florida DESTINATIONS FOR Wildlife and Scenery

-Alligators, beaches and orange blossoms are typical Florida fare, but the Sunshine State’s allure also includes ecotourism attractions in a stunning variety of locales across the state.
-Best of all, you won’t need to venture far from urban destinations.
+The Sunshine State’s allure includes ecotourism attractions in a stunning variety of locales across the state.
+Best of all, you won’t need to venture far from urban destinations to experience them.

 Coastal dune lakes are exceedingly rare ecosystems that exist in only a handful of places in the world.
 Santa Rosa Beach in South Walton has 15 of these hauntingly beautiful bodies of water.
 A large variety of nesting birds, including Least Terns, are common here.
 Explore the area on Scenic Route 30-A, or take one of the guided tours at Topsail Hill Preserve State Park.